5 key indicators to measure the popularity of your brand

 It pretty much goes without saying, but this indicator is super concrete and pertinent for evaluation your brand’s market potential!

-To lead an effective marketing strategy, it’s crucial that you compare this indicator with your results for spontaneous and aided awareness.
+To lead an effective marketing strategy, it’s crucial that you compare this indicator with your results for aided awareness.

 Of course, it’s totally possible that your brand is really well-known on the market, but consumers don’t necessarily see it as being attractive.

-It’s through consideration that you’ll be able to confirm whether your advertising actions are making your brand both visible AND desirable!
+It’s through positive consideration rate that you’ll be able to confirm whether your advertising actions are making your brand both visible AND desirable!

 Consideration is measured by surveying your target audience on their capacity to see the brand as a potential solution to a need.